 With a tourism slogan that reads: “Sagay City: where love for nature begins”, this summer destination in Negros Occidental has embraced a new eco-tourism branding.

 Around 32,000 hectares of the city’s marine territory were put under protection by the Philippine government in 1995 and was then named Sagay Marine Reserve.

 Today, Sagay’s islands and waters are teeming with life.
-If you’re looking to the best things to do in Bacolod, a stop at Sagay city will leave plenty to include in your itinerary.
+If you’re looking for the best things to do in Bacolod, a stop at Sagay city will leave plenty to include in your itinerary.

 There are over 500 hectares of mangroves (100 hectares of which are reforested), 33 mangrove species, 100 seagrass species, 60 genera of soft and hard corals, 4 marine turtle species, and 5 species of sea cows.